foxes-knowledge/foxes-knowledge-api/README.md

-RESTful API built with Symfony framework for the "Foxes / Knowledge" project.
+RESTful API built with Laravel framework for the "Foxes / Knowledge" project.

 ## Starting the application with Docker